devassistant/devassistant/docs/developer_documentation/run_sections_reference.rst

    - $bar: ~~/some_dir_in_users_home
    - log_i: The tilde character (~) only needs to be escaped when starting a string.

-Each command specifies return value in a different way, see :ref:`command_ref`.
+Each command specifies its return value in a different way, see :ref:`command_ref`.

 Variables Explained
 -------------------

-Initially, variables are populated with values of arguments from commandline/gui and there are no other variables defined for creator assistants.
+Initially, variables are populated with values of arguments from the commandline/gui and there are no other variables defined for creator assistants.
 For modifier assistants global variables are prepopulated with some values read from ``.devassistant``.
 You can either define (and assign to) your own variables or change the values of current ones.

-Additionally, after each command, variables ``$LAST_RES`` and ``$LAST_LRES`` are populated with result of the last command (these are also the return values of the command) - see :ref:`command_ref`
+Additionally, after each command, variables ``$LAST_RES`` and ``$LAST_LRES`` are populated with the result of the last command (these are also the return values of the command) - see :ref:`command_ref`

 The variable scope works as follows: